stormpath/stormpath-console-guide/source/directories.rst

 All three emails are disabled by default.

-Verification Email
-""""""""""""""""""
+**Verification Email**

 If this email is enabled, a new user will need to visit their email inbox to click a link to verify their Account.
 Account verification is initialized automatically during Account creation.
 Accounts in Directories that have the Verification Email enabled will be created with an ``UNVERIFIED`` status.

+**Verification Success Email**

+If this email is enabled, a success email is sent to the Account's email when the Account has been verified.

+**Welcome Email**

+If this email is enabled, a email will be sent when a new Account is created (Verification Email Disabled) or when the account is verified (Verification Email Enabled).
+This email can be used to send important information about your application to the user.

+Modifying the Emails
+""""""""""""""""""""

-From the "Verification Email" tab, you can configure the various parts of this email:
+From the any of the tabs, you can configure the various parts of the email.
+Once you are done, click **Save Changes**.

 - **Enable / disable** this email
 - **Link Base URL:** This is the URL that the verification token will be appended to in the email.
 It should point to an endpoint where you would like your users to end up after verifying their email address.
 - **From Name:** This is the name that will appear as part of the email's "From" field.
 - **From Email Address:** This is the email address that will appear as part of the email's "From" field.
 Any responses to this email will go to this address. *Modifying this requires a subscription level above Developer**
 - **Subject** The "Subject" of the email.
-- **Message Format:** Plain text, HTML, or both (i.e. ``multipart/alternative``)
+- **Message Format:** Plain text, HTML, or both (i.e. ``multipart/alternative``). *HTML and multipart emails require a subscription level above Developer*
 - **Message:** This text box contains the contents of your email.
-Stormpath emails use macros.
-For more information about these, please see the `REST API Guide <https://docs.stormpath.com/rest/product-guide/latest/accnt_mgmt.html#using-email-macros>`__.
+Stormpath emails use macros, which are listed and described at the bottom of the page.
+For more information about how macros work, please see the `REST API Guide <https://docs.stormpath.com/rest/product-guide/latest/accnt_mgmt.html#using-email-macros>`__.

-Verification Success Email
-""""""""""""""""""""""""""

-If this email is enabled, a success email to the Account's email when the Account has been verified.

-Welcome Email
-"""""""""""""

-If this email is enabled, a email will be sent when a new Account is created (Verification Email Disabled) or when the account is verified (Verification Email Enabled).
-This email can be used to send important information about your application to the user.

 .. _directories-workflows-password:

 Password Reset
 ^^^^^^^^^^^^^^

+This workflow controls how Account passwords are reset in this Directory.
+The two emails in this workflow each have their own tab:

+- Password Reset Email
+- Password Reset Success Email

+Both emails are enabled by default.

+**Password Reset Email**

+If this email is enabled, when a user resets their Account password using Stormpath, they receive an email with a link and a secure reset token.
+The link sends the user to a password reset page where they submit a new password to Stormpath.

+**Password Reset Success Email**

+When the password is successfully reset, the user can also receive a configurable email.

+Modifying the Emails
+""""""""""""""""""""

+From the any of the tabs, you can configure the various parts of the email.
+Once you are done, click **Save Changes**.

+- **Enable / disable** this email
+- **Link Base URL:** This is the URL that the reset token will be appended to in the email.
+It should point to an endpoint where you would like your users to end up after resetting their email address.
+- **Expiration Window:** This defines how long the reset token will be valid for.
+- **From Name:** This is the name that will appear as part of the email's "From" field.
+- **From Email Address:** This is the email address that will appear as part of the email's "From" field.
+Any responses to this email will go to this address. *Modifying this requires a subscription level above Developer**
+- **Subject** The "Subject" of the email.
+- **Message Format:** Plain text, HTML, or both (i.e. ``multipart/alternative``). *HTML and multipart emails require a subscription level above Developer*
+- **Message:** This text box contains the contents of your email.
+Stormpath emails use macros, which are listed and described at the bottom of the page.
+For more information about how macros work, please see the `REST API Guide <https://docs.stormpath.com/rest/product-guide/latest/accnt_mgmt.html#using-email-macros>`__.